Jnmendza/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Routing and helpers

 - [ ] Describe Middleware?

+    It is an array of functions.
+Similar to an assembly line.

 - [ ] Describe a Resource?

+    Everything is a resource.
+The management of resources is done via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+    Status code of 200

 - [ ] How can we partition our application into sub-applications?

+    Separate the helpers, routes, and middleware.

 ## Project Setup